ajaygaur01/Zapier2.0/architecture.md

 ## Overview

-This project implements a Zapier-like automation platform using a microservices architecture with event-driven communication.
-The system allows users to create automated workflows (Zaps) that connect triggers to actions, enabling automation across different services and platforms.
+This project implements a Zapier-like automation platform using an advanced microservices architecture with asynchronous, event-driven communication.
+The system allows users to create automated workflows (Zaps) that connect events (Webhooks, Schedules) to actions across disparate integrations while maintaining strict reliability.

 ## System Architecture